reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

 ## Conclusion

-In this article we've looked at everything you need to get started using Spring WebClient.
-WebFlux and WebClient are mature powerful APIs with a lot to offer on top of the classic Spring feature set, so give them a try in your application today.
+In this article we've looked at everything you need to get started using Spring `WebClient`.
+WebFlux and `WebClient` are mature powerful APIs with a lot to offer on top of the classic Spring feature set, so give them a try in your application today.